GYCinc/SemanticSurf/INTEGRATION_SUMMARY.md

 ---

-*This document serves as the final integration audit for the Semantic Surfer system.*
+*This document serves as the final integration audit for the Semantic Server system.*